-Depending upon which shrimp species is being targeted, the volume and value for regional quotient varies considerably by community.
-In Figure 3.5.1 which is brown shrimp landings only, the top five communities are from three of the Gulf States.
-In fact, Texas and Louisiana communities dominate brown shrimp landings although Bayou La Batre, AL has the highest RQ for 2014.
-Louisiana communities tend to have higher landings but lower value compared to dealers in other states, which may be indicative of size differentiation in harvest, with smaller sizes being landed from inshore fisheries in Louisiana that bring lower prices than larger shrimp from offshore waters.
+Depending upon which shrimp species is being targeted, the volume and value for the RQ varies considerably by community.
+In Figure 3.5.1 which is for brown shrimp landings only, the top five communities are from three of the Gulf States.
+While Texas and Louisiana communities dominate brown shrimp landings with 18 out of the top 20 communities, Bayou La Batre, Alabama has the highest RQ for 2014.
+Louisiana communities tend to have higher landings but lower value compared to dealers in other states, which may be indicative of size differentiation in harvest, with smaller sizes being landed from inshore waters that bring lower prices than larger shrimp from offshore waters.

-Pink shrimp landings are primarily in Florida with a large portion of the landings in Fort Myers Beach (Figure 3.5.2) with Tampa, and Tarpon Springs following.
-Bayou La Batre and Irvington, AL are both in the top ten with Key West, FL between them in fifth place.
+Pink shrimp landings occur primarily in Florida with 11 of the top 20 communities (Figure 3.5.2).
+The largest portion of landings is made in Fort Myers Beach, with Tampa and Tarpon Springs following.
+Bayou La Batre and Irvington, Alabama are the only communities outside of Florida that rank within the top ten communities for pink shrimp landings.
 There are several Texas communities within the top twenty, although pink shrimp landed in Texas may have been harvested elsewhere since the majority of pink shrimp are harvested off the west coast of Florida.
-Although, there may also be mislabeling of brown shrimp in Texas that accounts for some pink shrimp landings in that state.
+There may also be mislabeling of brown shrimp in Texas that accounts for some pink shrimp landings in that state.

 Figure 3.5.2.
-Top twenty communities ranked on pounds regional quotient (RQ) for pink shrimp in the Gulf.
-Source: SERO ALS 2014
+Top twenty communities' regional quotient (RQ) of pounds and value for pink shrimp in 2014.

+Source: SERO ALS 2014.